 Get Ready To Solder Your Wire

 Go ahead and gather your materials for soldering.
 Of course, you’ll need whatever wire you’ll be using to extend your LED light strip.
-I had some extra garage door safety sensor wire laying around that I thought was perfect.
+I had some extra garage door safety sensor wire laying around.
+For the task of soldering LED strips, I thought this particular wire was perfect.
 It’s small gauge wire, but has a solid, rigid single conductor instead of stranded wire.
-This made it very easy to solder to the small copper pads I’d just exposed on the cut ends of the LED light strips.
+This made it very easy to solder the wire to the small copper pads I’d just exposed on the cut ends of the LED light strips.

 Because I’d temped in my LED strip light, I knew pretty precisely how long my wire needed to be.
 I used wire strippers to cut my wire to the desired length and then strip off a small amount of insulation from each end.
 I used a pair of scissors to cut between the two insulated wires on each end to separate them.
 Then, I stripped about 3/8″ of insulation or so, but that was mainly out of habit.
 In reality, you only need to strip a slightly larger length of wire than the width of your copper pad.
 Probably around 3/16″, maybe 1/4″.

 I also like to use a 3rd hand tool.
 Depending on the situation, I’m not really sure how you would solder without one.
 After all, you have to hold the part, the wire, the solder, and the soldering iron – all at the same time.
-So, for a few bucks, a 3rd hand tool can be a big help for these types of jobs.
+So, for a few bucks, a 3rd hand tool can be a big help for soldering LED light strips.

 Once you have all of your tools and materials ready, go ahead and heat up your soldering iron.
 I just used an inexpensive soldering iron that doesn’t have its own base, so I used an old metal pan to protect the table where I was working.